-Although it is now in its seventh decade, the College remains true to the ideals and the nearly 500-year-old intellectual and religious tradition upon which it was based.
+Commemorating 75 years in 2021, the College remains true to the ideals and the nearly 500-year-old intellectual and religious tradition upon which it was based.
 It is committed to its founding ideal, “But Love the Truth and Peace,” and to providing students with a well-rounded, liberal arts education.
 Courses in English, history, religion and philosophy remain at the core of a student’s academic experience at Le Moyne.

 At the same time, Le Moyne is also a progressive institution, growing and developing in the Ignatian spirit of adaptation to current needs.
 It provides educational opportunities for commuter and residential students, and older students eager to continue their education study alongside their traditional college-age peers.

 Today, approximately 2,800 undergraduate students and 600 graduate students are enrolled in Le Moyne.
-More than 700 courses are offered, leading to Bachelor of Arts or Bachelor of Science degrees in more than 30 different majors, or master’s degrees in nursing, business administration, physician assistant studies, education, occupational therapy and arts administration.
+More than 700 courses are offered, leading to Bachelor of Arts or Bachelor of Science degrees in more than 30 different majors, or master’s degrees in nursing, business administration, physician assistant studies, information systems, education, occupational therapy and arts administration.
 In 2019, it began offering its first doctoral program, a Doctor of Education in Executive Leadership.

 To date, Le Moyne has been guided by 14 presidents.
 Its current president, Linda LeMura, Ph.D., is the first laywoman to serve as the president at any Jesuit college or university in the United States.

 The College Seal